-IV.2.2 BALANCE OF PAYMENTS AND INTERNATIONAL INVESTMENT POSITION INDICATORS
+III.2.2 BALANCE OF PAYMENTS AND INTERNATIONAL INVESTMENT POSITION INDICATORS

-BoP/IIP are provided to the ECB on the basis of Guideline ECB/2011/23 (hereinafter "Guideline ECB/2011/23") and to Eurostat on the basis of Regulation (EC) No $184/2005^{20}$ .
+BoP/IIP are provided to the ECB on the basis of Guideline ECB/2011/2320, as amended (hereinafter "Guideline ECB/2011/23") and to Eurostat on the basis of Regulation (EC) No $184/2005^{21}$.

 These legal acts do not impose back data requirements in compliance with the BPM6 statistical standard.
-Therefore, the time series are provided on a voluntary basis by Member States.
+Therefore, long time series are provided on a voluntary basis by Member States.
 The length of the time series has improved and in the last MIP Scoreboard the relevant series for the compilation of the indicators were available for all Member States for at least 10 years.

-In 2017 several actions for the improvement of the quality of the BoP/IIP datasets have been undertaken, mostly in the context of the implementation of the Memorandum of Understanding (MoU).
-This has also further strengthened the close cooperation between the two institutions and the ESS and the ECB.
+Since 2017 several actions for the improvement of the quality of the BoP/IIP datasets have been jointly undertaken by Eurostat and ECB, mostly in the context of the implementation of the Memorandum of Understanding (MoU).
+This has also further strengthened the close cooperation between the two institutions and the ESC and the ESCB.

 An annual report from the Executive Board of the ECB to the Governing Council on the quality of the external statistics data is required by Article 6 of Guideline ECB/2011/23.
-The report follows the principles of the "Public commitment on European Statistics by the ESCB" and includes an extensive quantitative assessment of the statistical output.
-The ECB report is submitted to the WG ES and STC via written procedures and approved by the Executive Board before being submitted to the ECB Governing Council.
-The report was made available to the public for the first time in June 2018.
+The report follows the principles of the "Public commitment on European Statistics by the ESCB"22 and includes an extensive quantitative assessment of the statistical output.
+The ECB report is submitted to the WG ES and STC via written procedures and approved by the Executive Board before being submitted to the ECB Governing Council and published on the ECB website.

 The European Commission (Eurostat) produces an annual quality report on the basis of Article 4(3) of Regulation (EC) No 184/2005.
-This report is reviewed with the assistance of the European Statistical System Committee referred to in Article 11 of Regulation184/2005, amended by Article 4(4) of Regulation (EU) 2016/1013.
-The quality assessment of this report is conducted in accordance with the principles established by Commission Regulation (EC) No 1055/2008 and Commission regulation 1227/2010.
-It verifies compliance of the BoP data reported by EU Member States with all the quality criteria and the Regulation on European
+This report is reviewed with the assistance of the European Statistical System Committee referred to in Article 11 of Regulation 184/2005, amended by Article 4(4) of Regulation (EU)

-&lt;sup>19 Guideline of the European Central Bank of 9 December 2011 on the statistical reporting requirements of the European Central Bank in the field of external statistics (ECB/2011/23), OJ L 65, 3.3.2012, p.
+20 Guideline of the European Central Bank of 9 December 2011 on the statistical reporting requirements of the European Central Bank in the field of external statistics (ECB/2011/23), OJ L 65, 3.3.2012, p.
 1.

-&lt;sup>20 Regulation (EC) No 184/2005 of the European Parliament and of the Council of 12 January 2005 on Community statistics concerning balance of payments, international trade in services and foreign direct investment, OJ L 35, 8.2.2005, p.
-23. Available on the ECB's website at http://www.ecb.europa.eu/stats/html/pcstats.en.html.
+21 Regulation (EC) No 184/2005 of the European Parliament and of the Council of 12 January 2005 on Community statistics concerning balance of payments, international trade in services and foreign direct investment, OJ L 35, 8.2.2005, p.
+23.

+22 Available on the $\underline{\text{ECB's website}}$.